BirdeeHub/ExampleKotlinPluginLoader/README.md

 A plugin loader example program in kotlin.

 This exists because its a fairly standalone example created while making another program.

+I then built a quick mockup test for it to upload it, in case someone finds it useful

-The following is the link to the actual loader class.
+The following is the link to the actual loader class:

 [examplepluginloader.PluggerXP.PluginLoader](examplepluginloader/src/main/kotlin/examplepluginloader/PluggerXP/PluginLoader.kt)